k0lp4tzki/Unified-Audit-Dashboard/install.md

 # Installation Instructions for Unified Audit Dashboard

 Welcome!
 This guide explains the necessary system requirements and setup steps to successfully install and run the Unified Audit Dashboard.
+This is not a complete tutorial, just a quick handout.

 ---